Inventory management in a trading company

 Currently, the effective inventory management at a trading company and ability to respond quickly to market changes are the decisive competitive advantages of both the major retail chains and the small “neighborhood” stores.

-Inventory in trading is a main capital, thanks to which the trading business exists actually.
+Inventory in trading is the main capital, thanks to which the trading business exists actually.
 Procurement managers make hundreds or even thousands decisions every day: what goods to order, how much to order in each position, what is the optimal frequency of orders, how much to order additionally due to a promo action, etc. Company’s profit is inextricably linked with their decisions.
 But do your employees have a tool that helps them to make effective decisions?
 Let’s look at a live case about inventory management in a trading company.

 How the trading company’s inventory was managed before the project

 - Regional chain includes 12 stores, 100 thousand SKU: hypermarkets, supermarkets, and neighborhood stores.

 - Inventory management in the company is conducted based on the turnover balance sheet of a separate store.

 - Warehouses are bristling with unsaleable goods; money are “frozen” in the products.

 - Trading company’s inventory is not optimized: often there were situations with the lack of goods on the shelves of one product and huge surpluses of others.

 - The chain was losing sales due to the missing positions and was bearing the costs of storing the surpluses.